SacrificialDove/SacrificialDove/README.md

 <details>
 <summary> Pony Town Notes</summary>
 Cuddle or sit with me if we're in the same fandom, I like the company.
 W2i is heavily encouraged and preferred, I often miss messages due to being offtab / s-afk.
-If we're friends on any platform feel free to joining me
+If we're friends on any platform feel free to join me
 </details>